ATNF/askapsoft/Code/Doc/user/current/doc/BETApipelines/ScienceFieldPreparation.rst

 The averaging scale defaults to 54 channels, resulting in a 1MHz-resolution MS that can be imaged with cimager, although this averaging scale can be changed by the user.

+The default behaviour is to process all fields within the science MS (interleaving, for instance, makes use of multiple fields), with each field being processed in its own sub-directory.
+The field selection is done in the splitting task, at the same time as the beam selection.
+It is possible, however, to select a single field to process via the ``FIELD_SELECTION_SCIENCE`` parameter (by giving the field **name**).

 +-------------------------------------------+---------------------------------+-------------------------------------------------+-----------------------------------------------------------------------+